The personal learning network for educators

 Miss L

-Comment by Morgan Kolis on March 13, 2011 at 5:26pm In my resource room for students with moderate-intensive special needs, I mostly use the TEACCH methodology for all of our students with disabilities, not just those with autism.
+In my resource room for students with moderate-intensive special needs, I mostly use the TEACCH methodology for all of our students with disabilities, not just those with autism.
 We also use behavior modification strategies to work on specific behaviors, social skills training, socio-emotional lessons, etc.

 Is anyone using Pivotal Response Training?